expo/expo/docs/versions/unversioned/react-native/text.md

   <Text>second part</Text>
 </View>
 // View container: each text is its own block
+// |First part and|
+// |second part   |

+// the will will flow in its own block
 // |First part |
 // |and        |
 // |second part|